10 Best Woods for Smoking Chicken

 Type of Tree

 Every tree has a unique scent and taste.
 And these aromatic flavors are passed into your chicken.
 The most common types of wood for smoking chicken include maple, hickory, apple, oak, pecan, peach, and cherry.
-Fruitwoods are preferred because they enhance your chicken flavor and color without overpowering its intrinsic taste.
+Fruitwoods are preferred because they enhance chicken flavor and color without overpowering its intrinsic taste.
 Europeans prefer the taste of oak-smoked chicken.

 And you can combine it with fruitwood.
 Apple is a good choice, but only for short smoking sessions.
 If you burn it too long, the applewood can overwhelm your chicken.
 Less popular ones include mesquite, alder, and pimento.
 Mesquite is sharp, so it’s best for open-air grilling – it’s too strong for smoking.
-Pimento is great for chicken jerky, but it’s a tough type of timber to find.
+Pimento is excellent for chicken jerky, but it’s a tricky type of timber to find.

 Wood Configuration

 You want your wood to release smoke slowly and at low temperatures, so you don’t have to start a roasting wood fire.
-You can place your wood on a gas grill, electric cooker, or barbeque grate rather than lighting a live hearth.
+You can place your wood on a gas grill, electric cooker, or barbeque grate; rather than lighting a live hearth.
 It all depends on the space and cooktop you have available.

 Smoke and Sizzle!